pablomarin/GPT-Azure-Search-Engine/README.md

    * 3a.
 Azure SQL Database - contains COVID-related statistics in the US.
    * 3b.
 API Endpoints - RESTful OpenAPI 3.0 API containing up-to-date statistics about Covid.
    * 3c.
 Azure Bing Search API - provides access to the internet allowing scenerios like: QnA on public websites .
    * 3d.
-Azure AI Text Search - contains AI-enriched documents from Blob Storage (10k PDFs and 90k articles).
+Azure AI Search - contains AI-enriched documents from Blob Storage:
+       - 10,000 Arxiv Computer Science PDFs
+       - 90,000 Covid publication abstracts
-   * 3e.
-Azure AI Vector Search - contains 5 lenghty PDF books vectorized per page.
+       - 5 lenghty PDF books
    * 3f.
 CSV Tabular File - contains COVID-related statistics in the US.
+   * 3g.
+Kraken broker API for currencies
 4. The app retrieves the result from the source and crafts the answer.
 5. The tuple (Question and Answer) is saved to CosmosDB as persistent memory and for further analysis.
 6. The answer is delivered to the user.